 There are many different methods to insulate the wheel wells.
 Peel and Seal aluminum rolls can be a cost-effective way to cover the area.
 If you want to go this route, cargovanconversion.com has a great step-by-step video.
 Other van dwellers have used bubble-foil materials such as Reflectix or InfraStop.
 None of those methods are going to have a great R-value but they will most certainly be better than bare metal.
 If you plan to insulate the walls with yellow spray foam this would also be the perfect material to use on the wheel wells.

-Insulating the walls and ceiling is a very time consuming but important part of the build.
+Insulating the walls and ceiling is a time consuming but important part of the build.
 Material choice is going to depend a lot on personal preference.
-Some vans are very square, so a ridged material without much bend to it will not be an issue.
+Some vans are more square, so a ridged material without much bend to it will not be an issue.
 A van designed with more of a curve may require a more flexible material.